Weapons Mechanic I - A-10

 Davis Monthan Afb Arizona United States

-Uses schematic diagrams, drawings, charts and technical publication in operating, testing, removing, troubleshooting and replacing aircraft system components to include remove and install engines as required.
+Uses schematic diagrams, drawings, charts and technical publication in operating, testing, removing, troubleshooting and replacing aircraft system components.

 Complies with the requirements of the FOD prevention, housekeeping, tool control, environmental and safety programs.

-Completes and ensures completion of all necessary manual and automated records required by USAF and company directives.
+Completes all necessary manual and automated records required by USAF and Company directives.